GMOD/Apollo/docs/Architecture.md

 The default database driver is the h2 database, which is an "embedded" database that doesn't require installing postgres or mysql.
 It is not generally seen as performant as postgres or mysql though.

-Also note, there are three environments that can be setup: a development environment, a test environment, and a production environment.
+Note: there are three environments that can be setup: a development environment, a test environment, and a production environment, and these are basically assigned automatically depending on how you deploy the app.

-The development environment will be used when using commands like "apollo run-local"
+* Development environment - "apollo run-local" or "apollo debug"

-The test environment will be used when using commands like "apollo test"
+* Test environment - "apollo test"

-The production environment will be used when you use commands like "apollo deploy" or "apollo release"
+* Production environment - "apollo deploy" or "apollo release"

 Note: If there are no users and no annotations, a bootstrap procedure can also automatically create some annotations and users to start up the app so there is something in there to begin with.